How to get user feedback: A guide to user testing

 When should I get user feedback on my design?

 You should get feedback early and often.
 The product design and development process is built for collaboration, and users are the most important members of your design team.
-Collecting user feedback can happen with UX prototypes at every stage because anything can be a prototype: paper wireframes, flat screens, even role play, aka “bodystorming.”
+Collecting user feedback can happen with prototypes at every stage because anything can be a prototype: paper wireframes, flat screens, even role play, aka “bodystorming.”

 Rapid prototyping tools like Uizard make it easy to create interactive flows of your key screens and functionality.
 What’s most important to consider is the level of fidelity, which means how much detail, like copy, imagery, or color, is included in your design.
 Let’s take a closer look at how user testing fits in the beginning, middle, and end phases of design.

 Low-fidelity prototypes, like basic sketches, wireframes (paper or digital), and storyboards will give you a read on whether you’re heading in the right direction before you’ve committed too many resources to pursuing a single path.
 At this stage, you’re likely to be exploring a few big ideas, and the feedback you receive will help you assess and prioritize which ones have the most potential in the eyes of your users.

 This is also an ideal moment in the design process to invite users into co-creation, meaning giving them the opportunity to work alongside you, contributing their own ideas, and mocking up their own low-fidelity prototypes.
 Similarly, activities like card-sorting are useful for working out your information architecture and product taxonomy.
 User testing at this early stage helps to ground your design decisions in real customer insights that set you up for success in the long run.